 - Long rest (four hours) – the gluten will relax and it makes it easier to roll out

-On a dry surface – knead the dough until smooth (2 min), make a cylinder and wrap in foil and rest in the refrigerator for at least 4 hours.
+On a dry surface – knead the dough until smooth (2 min), make a cylinder and wrap in foil and rest in the refrigerator for at least 4 hours (5).
 This makes the gluten relax and that in return makes it easier to roll out.
 I ended up at the mountain, hiking, so I wasn’t home until maybe 6 or 7 hours of resting.
-And it was a piece of cake to roll out.
-(In hindsight – are cakes easy to roll out?)
+And it was a piece of cake to roll out (Afterthought – are cakes easy to roll out?).

-Now add in fresh thyme (or dried if you wish), salt and pepper, sherry and heavy cream.
-If you don’t have sherry, using the same amount of white wine works good too.
+Now add in thyme, salt and pepper, sherry and heavy cream (13).
+If you don’t have sherry, using the same amount of dry white wine works good too.
 I used Manzanilla sherry, which is pretty similar to white wine.
 Give it a boil and simmer until it thickens.
-We don’t want a very liquid mixture, as this is going into a ravioli.
+We don’t want a very liquid mixture (14), as this is going into a ravioli.

 The sauciness comes in the brown butter, which you will make now!